 c.
 Companies that do not model hedge cash flows explicitly, but that also do not use the implicit method as outlined in Section 9.C.6.b above, shall conduct the formal back-test in a manner that allows the company to clearly illustrate the appropriateness of the selected method for reflecting the cost and benefit of hedging, as well as the value used for E.

 7. A company that does not have 12 months of experience to date shall set E to a value that reflects the amount of experience available, and the degree and nature of any change to the hedge program.
-For a material change in strategy, with no history, E should be at least 0.50.
-However, E may be lower than 0.50 if some reliable experience is available and/or if the change in strategy is a refinement rather than a substantial change in strategy.
+For a material change in strategy, with less than 6 months of history, E should be 1.0.
+However, E may be lower than 1.0 if at least 6 months of reliable experience is available and/or if the change in strategy is a minor refinement rather than a material change in strategy.

+8. The company shall set the value of E reflecting the extent to which the future hedging program is clearly defined.
+To support a value of E below 1.0, there should be very robust documentation outlining the future hedging program.
+To the extent that documentation outlining the future hedging program is incomplete, the value of E shall be increased.
+Any increases required to the value of E to reflect that documentation is not available to support that the future hedging program is clearly defined shall be in addition to increases to the value of E to reflect a lack of historical experience or to reflect the back-testing results.

+Additional Considerations for CTE70 (best efforts)

+If the company is following a CDHS, the fair value of the portfolio of contracts falling within the scope of these requirements shall be computed and compared to the CTE70 (best efforts) and CTE70 (adjusted).
+If the CTE70 (best efforts) is below both the fair value and CTE70 (adjusted), the company should be prepared to explain why that result is reasonable.

+For the purposes of this analysis, the SR and fair value calculations shall be done without requiring the scenario reserve for any given scenario to be equal to or in excess of the cash surrender value in aggregate for the group of contracts modeled in the projection.

 Specific Considerations and Requirements

-1. As part of the process of choosing a methodology and assumptions for estimating the future effectiveness of the current hedging strategy (including currently held hedge positions) for purposes of reducing the stochastic reserve, the company should review actual historical hedging effectiveness.
+1. As part of the process of choosing a methodology and assumptions for estimating the future effectiveness of the current hedging strategy (including currently held hedge positions) for purposes of reducing the SR, the company should review actual historical hedging effectiveness.
 The company shall evaluate the appropriateness of the assumptions on future trading, transaction costs, other elements of the model, the strategy, the mix of business and other items that are likely to result in materially adverse results.
 This includes an analysis of model assumptions that, when combined with the reliance on the hedging strategy, are likely to result in adverse results relative to those modeled.
 The parameters and assumptions shall be adjusted (based on testing contingent on the strategy used and other assumptions) to levels that fully reflect the risk based on historical ranges and foreseeable future ranges of the assumptions and parameters.
 If this is not possible by parameter adjustment, the model shall be modified to reflect them at either anticipated experience or adverse estimates of the parameters.